Defense chief slams Tuberville’s hold on Pentagon nominees over abortion policy

 Protesters for and against abortion demonstrate outside the Supreme Court on June 27 in the aftermath of its decision to overturn Roe v.
 Wade.
 (Peter Afriyie)

 In February, the Defense Department updated its policies to include the reimbursement and leave procedures.
-Previously, service members would pay out of pocket for abortion care at a civilian hospital.
+Previously, service members would pay out of pocket for travel costs at a civilian hospital.

 Republicans have blasted the policy, including SASC ranking member Roger Wicker (R-Miss.), and have questioned the Defense Department’s position that not facilitating some abortion access could impact readiness.